dsccommunity/SqlServerDsc/README.md

 * **`[String]` Ensure** _(Write)_: Specifies if the availability group should be present or absent.
 Default is Present. { *Present* | Absent }
 * **`[String]` AutomatedBackupPreference** _(Write)_: Specifies the automated backup preference for the availability group.
-Default is None.
+When creating a group the default is 'None'.
   { Primary | SecondaryOnly | Secondary | *None* }
 * **`[String]` AvailabilityMode** _(Write)_: Specifies the replica availability mode.
-  Default is 'AsynchronousCommit'. { *AsynchronousCommit* | SynchronousCommit }
+  Default when creating a group is 'AsynchronousCommit'.
+  { *AsynchronousCommit* | SynchronousCommit }
 * **`[UInt32]` BackupPriority** _(Write)_: Specifies the desired priority of the replicas in performing backups.
 The acceptable values for this parameter are: integers from 0 through 100.
 Of the set of replicas which are online and available, the replica that has the highest priority performs the backup.
-Default is 50.
+When creating a group the default is 50.
 * **`[Boolean]` BasicAvailabilityGroup** _(Write)_: Specifies the type of availability group is Basic.
 This is only available is SQL Server 2016 and later and is ignored when applied to previous versions.